Top Mistakes During Impotence Treatment – Medication for better Results

 A: “Take as needed” (or “PRN”) means you should only take the medication when you experience the symptoms it’s meant to treat, not on a regular schedule.
 Always follow the minimum time between doses.

-Q: How strict do I need to be with timing antibiotics every 12 hours?
+Q: How strict should I be with timing antibiotics every 12 hours?

-A: While consistency is important, antibiotics every 12 hours typically allow some flexibility (30 minutes to an hour).
-The goal is maintaining therapeutic levels in your bloodstream.
+A: Consistency is essential, but antibiotics every 12 hours typically allow some flexibility (30 minutes to an hour).
+The goal is to maintain therapeutic levels in the bloodstream.

 Q: If my prescription says “3 times a day,” how many hours apart should I take it?

-A: 3 times a day is every 8 hours ideally, but can be practically implemented as morning, afternoon, and evening doses with your waking hours.
+A: Ideally, 3 times a day is every 8 hours, but it can be practically implemented as morning, afternoon, and evening doses with your waking hours.

 Q: Can I take two different medications at the same time?